tanneerumahesh/tanneerumahesh.github.io/_posts/2019-10-20-cypress-azureAD-login.markdown

 ---

 ### Problem
 I have a requirement to automate  azure ad login using cypress.
 Requirement is when user navigated to site-P it will redirect to azure AD login page where user has to enter login details and they will get redirected to site-P once login is successful.
-By design cypress doesn't allow this because of many reasons as described [here] ( https://docs.cypress.io/guides/references/best-practices.html#Visiting-external-sites).
+By design cypress doesn't allow this because of many reasons as described [here](https://docs.cypress.io/guides/references/best-practices.html#Visiting-external-sites).
 I am not going to discuss good and bad about this here [as it’s a vast topic on its own!] but can show you how I managed to workaround this problem.

 ### Solution